mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

   content_md5 = filemd5("${var.public_path}/index.html")
 }
 ```
 It is best practice to define the content_type of the file, by using the [content_type](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_blob#content_type) argument.
 Standard MIME types are supported.
 All Valid MIME Types are valid for this input.
-As we know our file contains html we use "text/html".
+As I know my file contains html I shall use "text/html".
 Terraform can detect changes to the content_type argument.

 By default, Terraform cannot detect any changes to a files contents.
-Therefore, we can add an [content_md5](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_blob#content_md5) to the file.
+Therefore, I can add an [content_md5](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_blob#content_md5) to the file.
 The value will be the files md5 sum check.
 As the md5 sum check will change every time the file changes.
 Terraform does check for changes to content_md5.

 Terraform has many [built-in functions](https://developer.hashicorp.com/terraform/language/expressions/function-calls).
-We will use the [filemd5](https://developer.hashicorp.com/terraform/language/functions/filemd5) function. 'filemd5' is a variant of md5 that hashes the contents of a given file rather than a literal string.
+I will use the [filemd5](https://developer.hashicorp.com/terraform/language/functions/filemd5) function. 'filemd5' is a variant of md5 that hashes the contents of a given file rather than a literal string.
 This function will only accept UTF-8 text it cannot be used to create hashes for binary files.

 ### Using Terraform to validate the existence of a file

 It is best practice to define files and file paths as Terraform variables.
-We can then validate the variable with a validation block in the nested modules variables.tf.
+I can then validate the variable with a validation block in the nested modules variables.tf.

 The Terraform built-in function [fileexists](https://developer.hashicorp.com/terraform/language/functions/fileexists) checks that a file already exists on the disk.

-We will store our file path as a variable in the terraform.tfvars file.
+I will store my file path as a variable in the terraform.tfvars file.

 ```
 public_path="/workspace/terraform-beginner-bootcamp-2023-azure/public"